The Dark Art of Designing for Dark Mode

 It can be hard to pass accessibility requirements with saturated colors on dark backgrounds.

-Keep the intense, saturated colors reserved for expressing brand or for call-to-action situations where you really do need to grab attention.
+Reserve the intense, saturated colors for expressing brand or for call-to-action situations where you really do need to grab attention.

-Just inverting which your color palettes will probably result in icons or buttons not meeting contrast requirements against dark backgrounds.
+Just inverting light and dark steps your color palettes will likely result in icons or buttons not meeting contrast requirements against dark backgrounds.

 3. Avoid using pure white or pure black.